 The best months for surfing are between March and October.

 Eid, the Muslim holiday that marks the end of Ramadan, is a time of great rejoicing in the Maldives.
 It's a very busy time to travel as Maldivians travel to other islands to visit family.

-Although you may be competing with divers for cheap flights to the Maldives at this time, in general, September, October and November are low-season months.
+Although you may be competing with divers for cheap flights to the Maldives at this time, September, October and November are generally low-season months.